byviz/mcp-server-elasticsearch-ai/README.md

 # 🔍 Elasticsearch MCP Server ai

-A Model Context Protocol (MCP) server that enables AI assistants to interact with Elasticsearch clusters through natural language, with comprehensive APM and metrics support.
+A Model Context Protocol (MCP) server that transforms your Elasticsearch cluster into an AI-powered observability engine.
+Enables natural language interaction for analyzing logs, APM traces (with waterfall and RCA), and system metrics — delivering deep performance and troubleshooting insights with minimal effort.

 ## 📊  Demo Examples Elasticsearch MCP Server ai